veraleitaodev/getGoals/testing.md

     -   the top row has 3 icons - Home, instagram and Pinterest - all of the icons are centered to the middle as intended and with appropriate size for visibility;
     The links in the icons are functional (home redirects to home page, instagram redirects to instagram landing page and pinterest redirects to pinterest landing page) and have hover effect;
     -   the bottom row presentes the copyrights logo. the footer does not change throughout different pages.

+#### Home page
+-   ***mobile view*** - parallax effect functional with 2 similar images giving the illusion that is one continuous image.
+Hero section with Headline and subheading appropriatly sized and spaced.
+Subheading with pulse effect in the word SMART with active link to SMART? page;
+Hero section showing log in button when visitor is logged out and hidden when visitor is logged in.
+Hero section also displays an illustration with same colour scheme illustrating a women planning - the image is centered and not bleeding out.
+Scrool effect functional and bottom image complements the top image, intending to reveal the road ahead when scrolling down.

+-   ***desktop view*** - parallax effect functional with 2 similar images giving the illusion that is one continuous image the top image would benefit from having a bigger height - .
+Hero section with Headline and subheading appropriatly sized and spaced.
+Subheading with pulse effect in the word SMART with active link to SMART? page;
+Hero section showing log in button when visitor is logged out and hidden when visitor is logged in.
+Hero section also displays an illustration with same colour scheme illustrating a women planning - the image is centered and not bleeding out.
+Scrool effect functional and bottom image complements the top image, intending to reveal the road ahead when scrolling down.